Upselling and Cross-Selling: How to Increase Your Order Size

 Upselling is a sales term for encouraging customers to buy more than what they are already purchasing—for example, encouraging customers to buy a larger pack of meat instead of a smaller one or buying a full CSA share, versus a half share.

 Cross-selling often can get confused with upselling.
 The big difference is that cross-selling is encouraging a customer to buy a complementary product that pairs with their original purchase.
-For example, herbs that go well with a particular protein or fruits that pair well with yoghurt.
+For example, herbs that go well with a particular protein or fruits that pair well with yogurt.

 Upselling and cross-selling can be a great way to increase your average order size and get more from your existing customer base.